LaVern Dilweg

-LaVern Ralph "Lavvie" Dilweg (November 1, 1903 – January 2, 1968) was a professional football player, attorney, and U.S. Congressman from Wisconsin.
+LaVern Ralph "Lavvie" Dilweg (November 1, 1903 – January 2, 1968) was an American professional football player, attorney, and U.S. Congressman from Wisconsin.

 Football

 Born and raised in Milwaukee, Dilweg attended its public schools and graduated from Washington High School.
 He enrolled at Marquette University in Milwaukee and played college football for the Golden Avalanche under head coach Frank Murray.
 A three-sport college athlete, he played center on the basketball team and was a shot putter on the track team.
 Dilweg was an All-American end, and played in the first East–West Shrine Game in San Francisco in late 1925.
 The Golden Avalanche had a record of 28–4–1 during Dilweg's four years.

 After two undergraduate years at Marquette, Dilweg had enrolled in the MU law school, and was admitted to the Wisconsin Bar in 1927.
 While in law school in 1926, he played professionally for the Milwaukee Badgers, an NFL team in its fifth year that folded before the end of the season.
 While practicing law in Green Bay, he continued to play pro football, he signed with the Green Bay Packers in August 1927 and played through the 1934 season, with football in the morning and afternoons at the law office.
 Dilweg was recognized as one of the best ends in the NFL during the late 1920s and early 1930s and the Packers won three consecutive NFL championships in 1929, 1930, and 1931.
 Dilweg was a football official in the Big Ten Conference until his move to Washington, D.C. in early 1943.